 Horizon 2020 Call for Projects on Climate Services for Africa

 In support to the Paris Agreement, HORIZON 2020 is an 80 b€ European Union Research and Innovation programme.
-H2020 has launched call for projects to address climate services in Africa.
+H2020 has launched a call for projects to address climate services in Africa.

 As climatic changes increasingly place populations under pressure, human beings are already adapting.
 However, less developed countries – particularly in Africa – are often less resilient to climate change and require the deployment of appropriate support to adaptation, including in the form of bespoke climate services tailored to users' needs.